 For each filter that is applied, a visual breakdown of the outcome is provided which indicates which of the cases and IRS rulings, where the selected factor is present, fall on the side of debt or equity.
 This provides the user with immediate, rich insight into the legal landscape.

 In this way, Blue J does not only deliver data, but knowledge, and eliminates the requirement of clairvoyant foresight in areas the researcher does not feel at home.
 The efficiency problem is obviously solved by this improved research method.
 All it takes is to select the legal topic and the factors that are of interest to the researcher.

 But how about exhaustiveness?

-Today, thousands of tax practitioners use Blue J’s Decision Search to uncover relevant decisions in a matter of minutes, rather than hours.
+Today, thousands of tax practitioners use Blue J’s Decision Search to uncover relevant case law and IRS guidance in a matter of minutes, rather than hours.
 Take a look at our platform to see for yourself how Blue J can speed up your research process.